stefan-urban/eagle-libs/README.md

-A collection of nearly all self designed Eage library files.
+A collection of nearly all eage library files designed by me.